IBM/aspera-cli/README.md

 #### Container: `aspera.conf`

-`ascp`'s configuration file `aspera.conf` is located in the container at: `/home/cliuser/.aspera/sdk/aspera.conf` (see Dockerfile).
+`ascp`'s configuration file `aspera.conf` is located in the container at: `/aspera_sdk/aspera.conf` (see Dockerfile).
-As the container is immutable, it is not possible to modify this file.
+As the container is immutable, it is not recommended to modify this file.
 If one wants to change the content, it is possible to tell `ascp` to use another file using `ascp` option `-f`, e.g. by locating it on the host folder `$HOME/.aspera/ascli` mapped to the container folder `/home/cliuser/.aspera/ascli`:

 ```bash